 The step-down principle means considering all the different prices and options for the same generic item or service.

-Other examples you can use this on are places to live, cars, books, phones, or basically anything you own or are thinking to buy.
+Other examples you can use this on are what apartment to live in, cars, books, phones, or basically anything you own or are thinking to possibly buy.

 My Real Life Example of the Step-Down Principle